vocali-genesis/admin-portal/README.md

 For production we need to push a tag `tag -a 1.0.0 -m "Changes"` that will fire teh CD/CI to deploy in the target repository.

+## Internationalization

+Each module contains his own internationalization in the `lang` folder.
+We only need to update the `english` version, rest the AI will take care of it.

+You will need the Chat GPT key for this
+`yarn trans`

 ## More resources:

 - [Architecture](https://whimsical.com/frontend-arquitecture-NfUQur2e1WpvWmeH9d1mXU)